cappuu02/Cybersecurity-Sapienza/Cryptography/Lesson 2-3.md

 In an ideal context, the sequence of bits we use in cryptography must satisfy two main characteristics:
 - **Uniformity**: Each value (bit) has the same probability of being chosen.
 - **Impredictability**: Another key feature of randomness is that successive values must not be predictable (otherwise I compromise security).
-Natural sources of randomness are physical phenomena that generate random data However, these natural sources are not perfect.
+Natural sources of randomness are physical phenomena that generate random data.
+However, these natural sources are not perfect.
 The randomness we get from these phenomena is imperfect since there may be correlations in the data that are generated or the numbers may be unbalanced, i.e., they may not have a uniform distribution. **Randomness Extraction** is used to “purify” the non-perfect sources of randomness, which could come from physical devices or other natural sources, and ensure that the final random numbers possess the properties necessary to be used in cryptography.
 ## Randomness extraction
 How to extract uniform randomness as imperfect random source.
 The goal is to design some function "**EXT**" (Extraction) that tells some $x$ (not uniform) and outputs something **uniform**.
 Suppose you have a **biased coin** (_moneta con due facce_):
 $$Pr[B = 0] = p \le \frac{1}{2}$$